grc-softdev/sweetland-client/README.md

 **Sweetland** is a full-stack application designed to manage product registration and order flow in a bakery shop.
 It allows an **admin** to log in, register product **categories** (like cakes, cupcakes, sandwiches, drinks, etc.), and create products with images.

-The system also integrates with a **[React Native mobile](https://github.com/grc-softdev/sweetland-mobile)**, enabling waiters and waitresses to view registered products and send customer orders directly to the **kitchen**.
+The system also integrates with **[sweetland mobile](https://github.com/grc-softdev/sweetland-mobile)**, enabling waiters and waitresses to view registered products and send customer orders directly to the **kitchen**.
 The backend is built with **Node.js, Express, Prisma, and PostgreSQL** for handling data and authentication.

 ## 🌐 Tech Stack